 The best weight for cast iron grill presses is between 1 and 3 pounds.
 Larger presses tend to be heavier.
 These presses are large enough to flatten most foods without damaging them.
 When deciding on the weight of the grill press to purchase, consider the type of food you will be using it for.
 Steaks and other hard meats need a heavier press.
 However, delicate foods such as fish may break down if they are too heavy.
 Some lightweight models are portable for camping.

 Cast iron grill presses tend to be rectangular, but some are round.
 A round grill press has the advantage of being able to cook indoors in a cast-iron skillet.

 The larger the cast iron grill press is, the more food you can press at once.
 The standard length for rectangular grill presses is eight inches.
 Some presses are a little shorter.
 It is ideal for pressing full-sized bacon strips and can be used with an outdoor or indoor cast iron grill pan.

-Before making a purchase, don’t forget to measure the size of the pan to which you intend to use it indoors and outdoors.
+Before making a purchase, don’t forget to measure the size of the pan that you intend to use indoors and outdoors.

 Cast iron is the primary material used in a cast-iron grill press.
 The flat surface of the cast iron grill press is heavy enough to hold food down but evenly distributed.
 For ease of use, grill presses have a handle.
 It can be made from cast iron, stainless steel, or wood.
 It should be strong and durable enough to last for many years.